Using the List Manager – Field Lists

 Although a day begins at 12:00 AM ET and ends at 11:59 PM ET, applicant time zones and other varying factors can impact how data is pulled during this standard timeframe.
-When searching using the "within ... last days" operator, include a two- or three-day overlap.
+When searching using the within ... last days operator, include a two- or three-day overlap.
 For example, if you're searching for applications that were verified within the past 1 day, enter 3 days for the search criteria.
 While this may result in duplicates, it ensures you capture all verified applications regardless of the applicant’s time zone.
 To avoid duplicates, consider additional tools for tracking applicants, like incorporating a Custom Field or using the Last Exported Date Field.

 Excluding Null Values

 When searching your applicant pool, consider including a second operator of Is Not Null if you wish to ignore empty fields.
-This ensures your resulting list includes only those applicants with data in a given field.
+This ensures your list includes only those applicants with data in a given field.

-For example, if you want a list of applicants who reported Experiences outside of the United States, but you don’t want to include the applicants who did not report any Experience at all:
+For example, if you want a list of applicants who reported experiences outside of the United States, but you don’t want to include the applicants who did not report any experience at all:

-- Include applicants who match all your rules, and
+- Include applicants who match all your rules,

 Some applicant questions may result in multiple answers.
 For example, an applicant could report speaking multiple languages, having multiple ethnicities, or having multiple parents.

-- Country does not equal United States
+- Use the query Parents/Guardians Country of Legal Residence does not equal United States, and

 The resulting list includes all applicants who have at least one parent that meets these conditions, though not all their parents are from a non-US country.